FIRSTinMI/av-docs/docs/day--1-and-0/index.md

 ### Internet Connection

 Locate the internet connection to be used.
 If the venue has not supplied an ethernet cable to the scoring table, run a cable from the jack as needed.
 Consult with FTA and Lead Queuing as needed to consider cable paths.
-Connect the cable to port 1 of the AV cart switch.
+For most events, internet will be run into a network box managed by the FTAs and then will run in to port 7 on the AV cart.
+This cable will provide internet access and access to the field network.

 ### Power